 Logging and selling of data Too many adsThird-party owned serversPoor speeds and security Prone to DNS, WebRTC, and other leaks

 If you want to enjoy all the benefits a VPN has brings to the table, you’re better off sticking to fully-fledged paid VPN services.
 Indeed, it’s going to cost you a few dollars every month, but at least you’ll get what you pay for!
 Top-rated options have proven no-log policies, which means your online activities remain private as they should be.
-No less than AES 256-bit encryption is used to safeguard your personal data from prying eyes, and customer support is available round-the-clock.
+No less than AES 256-bit encryption is used to safeguard your personal data from prying eyes, and customer support is available around-the-clock.

 No logs are keptAd-free experienceSelf-owned servers Excellent speeds and securityLeak-proof Customer support